Moonbow-UK/bigquery-data-analyst/README.md

   Cloud Run sets `K_SERVICE` / `K_REVISION`, so `.env` loading is skipped automatically.
 If you ever need to force `.env` parsing inside a container (for example when running Cloud Run locally with `docker run`), set `FORCE_DOTENV=1`.
+- The Flask app and CLI helpers share the same storage layer, so Cloud Run jobs automatically stage files under `/tmp/var/*` and mirror them to your GCS bucket without changing local workflows.

 ### Artifact storage (exports + logs)